MediaComem/comem-archidep/ex/rps-deployment.md

-# Deploy a Node.js & Svelte application with a PostgreSQL database
+# Deploy RPS, a Node.js & Svelte web application with a PostgreSQL database

 The goal of this exercice is to put in practice the knowledge acquired during previous exercices to deploy a new application from scratch on your server.